Forbion Capital Partners

 Series B in 2005

-Xention Limited is a biopharmaceutical company based in Cambridge, United Kingdom, that focuses on discovering and developing innovative ion channel-modulating drugs.
-Founded in 2002, the company aims to address significant unmet medical needs by creating therapies for conditions such as atrial fibrillation, overactive bladder, pain, and autoimmune diseases.
-Xention develops drug candidates that target two novel yet well-characterized ion channels, striving to produce breakthrough therapies that enhance treatment options in these areas.
-The company, originally known as Xention Discovery Ltd., rebranded to Xention Limited in October 2006.
+Xention Limited is a biopharmaceutical company based in Cambridge, United Kingdom, established in 2002.
+The company focuses on the discovery and development of innovative ion channel-modulating drugs aimed at addressing significant medical needs.
+Xention specializes in creating therapies for conditions such as atrial fibrillation, overactive bladder, pain, and autoimmune diseases.
+By developing drug candidates that target two novel, well-characterized ion channels, Xention seeks to offer breakthrough treatments that enhance current therapeutic options in these areas.

 Borean Pharma